ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ```

 - Now we need to deploy an `ingress route` which forms part of the [CRDs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) that where installed with Traefik
-- CRDs are custom resources created in our Kubernetes cluster that add additional magic
+- CRDs are custom resources created in our Kubernetes cluster that add additional magic to our Kubernetes cluster
 - Create a file called `dashboard.yaml` and apply the following logic with `kubectl apply -f dashboard.yaml`
 - You will need a DNS record created either on your DNS server or in localhosts file to access the dashboard
 - Edit Linux and Mac localhosts file here with sudo rights `sudo vi /etc/hosts` by adding `your private ip and traefik.yourdomain.com`